 The most recent opinion polls show support for Merkel's conservative bloc - her Christian Democratic Union (CDU) and the Bavarian Christian Social Union (CSU) - around 39 percent, some 13 points ahead of the SPD, the second-biggest party.

-That virtually guarantees that Merkel, whose staunch defence of German interests during the crisis has sent her approval ratings soaring over 60 percent, will stay on as chancellor.
+That virtually guarantees that Merkel, whose staunch defense of German interests during the crisis has sent her approval ratings soaring over 60 percent, will stay on as chancellor.

-In power since 2005, the 59-year-old Protestant pastor's daughter from East Germany has presided over a robust economy and booming labour market.
+In power since 2005, the 59-year-old Protestant pastor's daughter from East Germany has presided over a robust economy and booming labor market.

-Her modest "step by step" leadership style is criticised abroad but applauded by many at home, where she was cheered as "Mutti", or Mum, on the campaign trail.
+Her modest "step by step" leadership style is criticized abroad but applauded by many at home, where she was cheered as "Mutti", or Mum, on the campaign trail.